Tawnygoody/MS2-World-of-Rugby/TESTING.md

 - Filling out the name field and clicking the "Save" button will close the vitory modal, and open the leader board modal.
 - Clicking the "Play Again" button will take the user to the respective game page depending on the difficulty they had chosen.
 - Clicking the "Home" button will take the user from the victory modal to the Home page.
+- Ensure modal is scrollable when content is greater than the device height.

 ## Game Over Modal

 - Ensure clicking outside the modal does not close the Game Over modal.
 - Image of a tackle should dance continuously, until the user directs to another modal / page.
 - Clicking the "Play Again" button will take the user to the respective game page depending on the difficulty they had chosen.
 - Clicking the "Home" button will take the user from the victory modal to the Home page.
+- Ensure modal is scrollable when content is greater than the device height.

 ## Leader Board Modal